 The site is under the control of J Alston and Sons Ltd, a single landowner with a long term interest in the land and its future.
-J Alston has entered into a joint venture with promoters Bowbridge Strategic Land and Orbit Homes and the team are adopting a master developer approach and 'patient capital' delivery party housebuilders, Orbit Homes and Bowbridge will build infrastructure and homes directly under the joint venture arrangement, which will be maintained period by the Orbit Group.
-This model also helps eliminate the viability risks associated with large sites which can place-making.
+J Alston has entered into a joint venture with promoters Bowbridge Strategic Land and Orbit Homes and the team are adopting a master developer approach and 'patient capital' delivery model.
+Therefore, rather than being dependent on early land sales to third party housebuilders, Orbit Homes and Bowbridge will build infrastructure and homes directly under the joint venture arrangement, which will be maintained for the lifetime of the development period by the Orbit Group.
+This model also helps eliminate the viability risks associated with large sites which can inhibit on-site mobilisation and dilute the level of investment in quality place-making.

-With a long history of farming in the for both the land and the local area and has a stated aim of retaining a long-term involvement in the promotion, delivery and governance of the Garden Village.
+With a long history of farming in the Wymondham area, J Alston and Sons is also committed to creating a legacy for both the land and the local area and has a stated aim of retaining a long-term involvement in the promotion, delivery and governance of the Garden Village.